quarkusio/quarkus/extensions/quarkus-rest/runtime/README.md

 - Request Cookies are based on https://tools.ietf.org/html/rfc2109 which have the clients send cookie params to the server, using `$`-prefixed parameter names, but it was obsoleted in https://tools.ietf.org/html/rfc2965 and then in https://tools.ietf.org/html/rfc6265, which does not send cookie params to the server and those params are not `$`-prefixed anymore.
+- Should add HTTP status codes constants, without requiring to go via Response.Status.OK.getStatus() which is not a constant

 *** Spec extensions proposed